duck-nukem/django-in-docker-starter/infrastructure/README.md

 # K8S

+## Caveats

-Currently it's only configured for local development/deployment.
+- Currently it's only configured for local development/deployment.
-Images aren't pulled, they are built from the local Dockerfiles.
+- Images aren't pulled, they are built from the local Dockerfiles.
+- An **INSECURE** metrics-server is used.
+It's __PROBABLY__ fine, because it's only internal, but I'd still recommend finding another way to monitor metrics.

 An example of how to make the images available for k8s is:
 ```bash